-Stuart Butler is a Senior Fellow in Economic Studies at the Brookings Institution in Washington DC.
-Prior to joining Brookings, he spent 35 years at The Heritage Foundation as Director of the Center for Policy Innovation and earlier as Vice-President for Domestic and Economic Policy Studies.
-Dr. Butler is also currently an Adjunct Professor at Georgetown’s McCourt School of Public Policy and a Visiting Fellow at Convergence.
+Stuart Butler is a senior fellow in Economic Studies at The Brookings Institution.
+Prior to joining Brookings, Butler spent 35 years at The Heritage Foundation as director of the Center for Policy Innovation and earlier as Vice President for Domestic and Economic Policy Studies.

-He was born in Shrewsbury, England, emigrated to the United States in 1975, and became an American citizen in 1995.
-He was educated at St. Andrews University in Scotland, receiving a Bachelor of Science degree in physics and mathematics, a master’s degree in economics and history, and a Ph.D. in American economic history.
+Stuart Butler was born in Shrewsbury, England, and emigrated to the United States in 1975, becoming a U.S. citizen in 1995.
+He was educated at St. Andrews University in Scotland, where he received a Bachelor of Science degree in physics and mathematics, a Master of Arts degree in economics and history, and a Ph.D. in American economic history.
 He is married with two daughters and resides in Washington, DC.